 RESULT AND DISCUSSION:

-The Plant extract was done by Soxhlet extraction method using ethanol as solvent.
-Obtained plant extract was green viscous, semi solid in nature.
+The Plant extract was done by the Soxhlet extraction method using ethanol as solvent.
+The obtained plant extract was green, viscous, and semi-solid in nature.
 The Percentage yield value of the extract was 29.24%.

 PRELIMINARY PHYTOCHEMICAL TEST RESULT:

 Preliminary phytochemical test of the ethanolic extracts revealed the presence and absence of different primary and secondary metabolites.
-Tannins, phytosteroids, flavonoids, glycosides, saponin, protein are present in the ethanolic extract of crossandra infundibuliformis
+Tannins, phytosteroids, flavonoids, glycosides, saponin, and protein are present in the ethanolic extract of Crossandra infundibuliformis

 FIGURE 4.
 Phytochemical test